 Here at HubSpot, core values are integral to how our teams operate.
 Here’s what Sales Manager Tiki Biswal has to say about team norms:

-Once this list of core values and norms is built, it creates a system of accountability that starts with the sales leader, but gets enforced on the team level.
+Once this list of core values and norms is built, it creates a system of accountability that starts with the sales leader — but gets enforced at the team level.
 Seeing reps hold one another accountable is especially impactful and helps the group grow together."

 If you’re looking for some example core values for your team, Tiki recommends checking out this list as a starting point.